Medically reviewed by Drugs.com. Last updated on Jun 9, 2020.

 • Immunosuppression: Prolonged use may increase the hazard of secondary ocular infections.
 May mask infection or enhance existing infection.
 The possibility of persistent corneal fungal infection should be considered after prolonged use.
 Corticosteroids should not be used to treat ocular herpes simplex; use caution in patients with a history of ocular herpes simplex; reactivation of viral infection may occur.

 • Ocular effects: Avoid prolonged use, which may result in ocular hypertension and/or glaucoma, with damage to the optic nerve, defects in visual acuity and fields of vision, and posterior subcapsular cataract formation.
 Hypotony of the eyes have also been reported with the implant, some of which were serious.
 Monitor intraocular pressure if topical ophthalmic products are used for 10 days or longer.

 • Ocular disease: Perforations may occur in diseases which cause thinning of the cornea or sclera.

-• Contact lens wearers: Ophthalmic solution and suspension contain benzalkonium chloride which may be absorbed by contact lenses; contact lens should not be worn during treatment of ophthalmic infections.
+• Contact lens wearers: Some topical ophthalmic products may contain benzalkonium chloride which may be absorbed by contact lenses; contact lens should not be worn during treatment of ophthalmic infections.